DarkGhostHunter/Larapass/README.md

 In your frontend scripts, point the requests to these routes.

 > If you want full control, you can opt-out of these helper controllers and use your own logic.
-Use the [`AttestWebAuthn`](src/Http/AttestsWebAuthn.php) and [`AssertsWebAuthn`](src/Http/AssertsWebAuthn.php) traits if you need to start with something.
+Use the [`AttestWebAuthn`](src/Http/RegistersWebAuthn.php) and [`AssertsWebAuthn`](src/Http/AuthenticatesWebAuthn.php) traits if you need to start with something.

-### 5. Frontend integration
+### 5. Use the Javascript helper (optional)

 This package includes a convenient script to handle registration and login via WebAuthn.
 To use it, just publish the `larapass.js` asset into your application public resources.